reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-09-v2.md

 ## Exercise 2: Create an Azure Container Registry

-Azure Container Registry provides storage of private Docker images for container deployments.
-The service is a managed, private Docker registry service based on the open-source Docker Registry 2.0.
-Azure Container Registry is used to store and manage your private Docker container images.

-When a new module instance is created by the IoT Edge runtime, it gets a corresponding module identity.
-The module identity is stored in IoT Hub and is used as the addressing and security scope for all local and cloud communications for that module instance.
-In implementation, modules images exist as container images in a repository, and module instances are containers on devices.
-The only supported container engine for IoT Edge devices in production is Moby.

-In this exercise, you will use the Azure portal to create a new Azure Container Registry resource.
+Azure Container Registry (ACR) is a managed service for storing and managing private Docker images based on Docker Registry 2.0.
+It helps with the deployment of IoT Edge modules by storing module images, which are used for device communication through IoT Hub.
+In this exercise, you'll create a new ACR resource using the Azure portal.

 ### Task 1: Create the container registry